 What are RGB ribbons?
+They are 16 feet of whatever color you want.
 Watch the following video submitted by one of our customers.

 The strips of lights outlining the house are based on RGB ribbons (also known as dumb pixels or dumb ribbons.)
 They can be cut to length (typically at 4″ intervals) and the entire ribbon made the same color by changing the red, green or blue levels of the RGB based LEDs..

 What else do you see in the above video?
 Several RGB floods are used to change the colors of the reflected light on the house.
 The dancing tree to the left of the driveway uses our Cosmic Color Ribbons (smart pixels) and is sequenced with SuperStar.
 The leaping arches that change colors are simple Cosmic Color Ribbons.